isomerpages/moe-catholichigh/_secondary/Awards & Achievements/CCA Achievements (Sec).md

 ---
 ### Leaving a&nbsp;Legacy

-Catholic High School offers a wide range of Co-curricular Activities to provide our students in IP and OP with a platform to discover their interests and talents.
+Catholic High School offers a wide range of Co-curricular Activities to provide our students in IP and SP with a platform to discover their interests and talents.
 Through the guidance by our expert CCA Instructors and dedicated teachers-in-charge, and with the support of parents and alumni, our students have maximised their potential and achieved much in all the areas of CCA.

 ([Click here if you are looking for a list of our students’ more recent academic achievements](/secondary/awards-and-achievements/academic-achievements/)